MelbourneDeveloper/RestClient.Net/README.md

-# Cross Platform REST Client for all C# platforms #
+# REST Client Framework for all .NET Platforms #

-This most simple Task-based Async, strongly typed, cross-platform C# REST Client.
+The most simple Task-based Async, strongly typed, cross-platform .NET REST Client.

 ### In Browser (Wasm) Support with [Uno Platform](https://platform.uno/) - New! ###